top of page

 During the Civil War, the state capitol would move four times with the intent of avoiding capture and destruction.
 Though Judge Dawkins was overtly a Unionist, he was held in high regard by his peers, including friend, Gov. Andrew Magrath.
 In 1865, Dawkins offered "The Shrubs" as the temporary state headquarters of South Carolina.

 Judge Dawkins, despite his personal residence in the South, was a staunch Unionist amongst many Secessionists of the time.
 He remained cordial, however, and would continue to serve as an elected official during the Reconstruction era.
 When Judge Dawkins built his house in 1845 with Federal and Georgian architectural attributes, it was added onto a pre-existing structure.
 Portions of the pre-existing structure may date back to as far as the 1790s, making it one of Union's oldest homes, existing at the time of George Washington’s and John Adams’ presidencies.
 Much of the historic fabric is still intact today.
+The Dawkins House was placed on the National Register in 1974.

-In October 2023, Preservation SC acquired the rights to the Dawkins House through a property tax sale.
+One year later, in November 2023, Preservation SC acquired the rights to the Dawkins House through a property tax sale.

 It is our intent to work with the community to not only find a purpose for this significant building, but also to ensure it will be standing for another 178 years.